Juniperus californica: Uses

 The plant was used as a traditional Native American medicinal plant, and as a food source, by the indigenous peoples of California, including the Cahuilla people, Kumeyaay people (Diegueno), Serrano, and Ohlone people.
 They gathered the berries to eat fresh and to grind into meal for baking.
+The Ohlone ate the berries, but are reported to have considered the taste to be poor.
 The wood was also used for sinew-backed bows.

+Decoctions of the leaves were used by the Ohlone to relieve pain and cause sweating.

 J. californica is cultivated as an ornamental plant, as a dense shrub (and eventual tree) for use in habitat gardens, heat and drought-tolerant gardens, and in natural landscaping design.
 It is very tolerant of alkali soil, and can provide erosion control on dry slopes.
 It is also a popular species for bonsai.